Beginner photography

 Tip:

 Read the first chapter of my book and follow the instructions and advice carefully.
-I'll explain not only how to develop your film, but why you have to do it a certain way.
+I explain not only how to develop your film, but why you have to do it a certain way.
 That way you'll improve in every area and gain a lot of confidence.
-Then the rest of the book will blow you away.

 And tons more...

 I don't show you the boring way that other books do!
-Instead I show you the way I learned, through understanding exactly why you are doing what I ask you.
+Instead I show you the way I learned, through understanding exactly why you are doing what I ask you to do.

 This way is the only way to learn the very best techniques and obtain the ultimate workflow.
 You will truly understand what's going on.
 You will be in control and you will be able to make the right decisions.